 - A. Defined.
 Manufacturing includes: - 1.
-Canvas products, fabrication and sales; - 2.
-Glass fabrication or installation; - 3.
+Canvas products, fabrication and sales; - Glass fabrication or installation; - 3.
 Ice manufacturing or storage; - 4.
-Light metal fabrication such as sheet metal, ducts, gutters and leaders; - 5.
-Lightweight and nonferrous metal casting (no noxious fumes); - 6.
+Light metal fabrication such as sheet metal, ducts, gutters and leaders; - Lightweight and nonferrous metal casting (no noxious fumes); - 6.
 Machine shop (excluding presses over 10 tons), plumbing shop, blacksmith shop; - 7.
-Molding, shaping or assembly from prepared materials (including repairs) of boxes, staging, toys, stationery, novelties, paper boxes, toilet preparations, drugs, perfumes, flavoring extracts, medical and hygienic appliances, clothing, textiles, hats, leather and sporting goods, mattresses, store, house, office, theater, playground equipment, signs, musical instruments, art goods, industrial models, tools, appliances or electrical goods; - 8.
-Optical, scientific instrument and jewelry manufacturing; - Wearing apparel fabrication and processing; - 10.
-Other similar manufacturing uses.
+Molding, shaping or assembly from prepared materials (including repairs) of boxes, staging, toys, stationery, novelties, paper boxes, toilet preparations, drugs, perfumes, flavoring extracts, medical and hygienic appliances, clothing, textiles, hats, leather and sporting goods, mattresses, store, house, office, theater, playground equipment, signs, musical instruments, art goods, industrial models, tools, appliances or electrical goods;

-B. Standards.
+- 8. Optical, scientific instrument and jewelry manufacturing; - 9.
+Wearing apparel fabrication and processing; - Product and/or process development in connection with a Laboratory, Research and Development use; and - 11.
+Other similar manufacturing uses. - B. Standards.
 Such use shall not be injurious, noxious or offensive to the neighborhood by reason of noise, smoke, odor, gas, dust or similar objectionable features, or dangerous to the neighborhood on account of fire, or any other cause.

 (Ord.
 No. S-260, 08/03/87; Ord.
 No. T-65, 12/18/89; Ord.
-No. T-185, 11/18/91)
+No. T-185, 11/18/91; Ord.No B-68, 02-16-21)